Microsoft Flight Simulator (2020 video game): Audience response

 Game developer Rami Ismail conducted a casual test of the accuracy of the game performing an in-game real-time flight from Montreal to Amsterdam while simultaneously travelling commercially on that same route and found the game's flight to be accurate within minutes of the real flight.
 He described the game "absolutely staggering" and "wild".
 Investigative journalist Giancarlo Fiorella used the game to detour around El Helicoide, currently a building used for detaining political prisoners in Venezuela and SEBIN offices in Bolivia, the northeastern area of Damascus, Battle of Aleppo sites, and the Uyghur camps in Xinjiang.
 He concluded the game is not a viable tool for geolocation and investigative works, but said that if it improves to absolute realism, it "might actually help us with geolocation when we’re trying to figure out where a video or picture was taken".

 Initial criticism focused on the simulator's loading times.
-On Steam, the long in-game installation has frustrated many users, forcing them to exceed two hours of gameplay and lose the right to a refund.
+On Steam, the long in-game installation frustrated many users, forcing them to exceed two hours of gameplay and lose the right to a refund.
 This resulted in a review bomb, several users demanding refunds and the game's rating dropping.
 However, Doug Lombardi, Vice President of Steam's owner Valve, says they have addressed this issue.
 The download times had been either slow or stuck.
 Windows Central said such bugs are expected saying: "Just remember, it's launch day."
 There were also reports that features exclusive to the Deluxe and Premium Deluxe version could not be loaded.
 PCGamesN compared the problem to a delayed flight: although it may irritate passengers at first, the result will do otherwise.